AMI Energy Meter Installation, Testing, and Implementation.

 Good AMI installation and testing needs careful work.
 You must follow safety rules closely.
 The full process has several parts.
 First, you install meters in the AMI panel properly.
 Second, you connect important parts like CTs and PTs correctly.
 Third, you test everything thoroughly using special tools like Freja and Zera test kits.

 The testing steps make sure meters read accurately.
 They check that communication works well.
 Moreover, they verify network stability.
-They confirm power supply is reliable.
+They confirm the power supply is reliable.
 By following safety rules, technicians stay safe.
 These rules include wearing protection gear.
 They include turning off circuits before work.
 Additionally, they include using lockout/tagout steps, checking for zero voltage, using insulated tools, keeping safe distances, and grounding equipment right.

 Pakistan is making its power system more modern.
 AMI technology will become more and more important.
 It will make the grid more reliable.
 Furthermore, it will reduce power losses.
 It will help people manage their energy use better.
 When you invest in good testing and installation, these systems will work well for many years to come.